Which wood is best for a gazebo?

 What are the benefits of a cedar gazebo?

-Cedar gazebo kits offer numerous benefits, including a beautiful and natural appeal, a comfortable and shaded space for relaxation or entertainment, protection from the sun and rain, and an overall enhancement to the value and appeal of your outdoor living area.
+Cedar gazebo kits offer a natural, appealing design, shade for relaxation or fun, protection from sun and rain, and boost the overall value and charm of your outdoor area.

 The wood on my gazebo is becoming discolored

 Cedar wood naturally weathers to a beautiful silvery-gray patina.
 If you prefer the original color, you can apply a wood stain or sealant.
 However, it's important to follow the manufacturer's instructions and carry out regular maintenance to protect the wood.

 How long does it take to assemble a gazebo?